santhanamhari/Video-DeepInversion/README.md

 # Binary Masks to Video Frames via DeepInversion
-Machine learning models rely on data for training, so they can help make real-world pre- dictions.
+Machine learning models rely on data for training, so they can help make real-world predictions.
 The acquisition of such training data can be arduous in certain situations.
 For example, some models are developed and trained using data that is privacy protected.
 As a result, such datasets become inaccessible to researchers seeking to train new models and make predictions.
 If we can recover the training data from a pre-trained model, this can greatly aid in potential knowledge transfer.
 In this thesis, we use a recently developed technique called DeepInversion to synthesize video training data.

 <img width="916" alt="Screen Shot 2022-01-19 at 12 36 57 AM" src="https://user-images.githubusercontent.com/40223805/150070495-acfce110-ea39-4036-bbe6-94f5f696b1b3.png">